Dhanuvel163/Dhanuvel163/README.md

 ## I'm a Full Stack web and mobile developer 🧑🏻‍💻 !!

 - ❤️ I love to play with Javascript Frameworks and learn new techs
-- 🔥 Ml is also a part i have started touching !
+- 🔥 ML is also a part i have started touching !
 - 🤖 Looking forward to Contribute more to projects
 - ⚡ Fun fact: I love to listen music , watch series and play cricket